Department of Salivary Biomarker Studies and Research (DERBS)

 The PPC aims to leverage the latest technological advances in proteomics for the discovery, validation, and application of biomarkers in a wide range of human diseases.
 As part of the IBiSA-certified Montpellier Proteome Cluster, its goal is also to provide academic and industrial teams with medical, biological, and technical expertise in clinical proteomics.
 The PPC is ISO 9001:2015 certified.

-The DERBS team at the Faculty of Dentistry, after establishing the first standard protocol for the preservation of saliva samples, was instrumental in creating the first national bank of saliva samples and , more broadly, samples from the oral cavity (sulcular fluid, dental plaque, etc.).
-This biobank, established with the support of the University Hospital and the Montpellier Biological Resource Center, is under the responsibility of Prof. Dominique Deville de Périère (Faculty of Dentistry) and Prof. Sylvain Lehmann (CRB).
+The DERBS team at the School of Dentistry, after establishing the first standard protocol for the preservation of saliva samples, was instrumental in creating the first national bank of saliva samples and , more broadly, samples from the oral cavity (sulcular fluid, dental plaque, etc.).
+This biobank, established with the support of the University Hospital and the Montpellier Biological Resource Center (CRB), is under the direction of Prof. Dominique Deville de Périère (Faculty of Dentistry) and Prof. Sylvain Lehmann (CRB).

 Projects